RecordsKeeper/multichain/docs/source/transaction.rst

 * Amount to be sent in transaction
 * Private key of the sender's address

-sendSignedTransaction() function is used to send transaction by passing reciever's address, sender's address, private key of sender and amount.
+sendSignedTransaction() function is used to send transaction by passing reciever's address, sender's address, private key of the sender and the amount.
 In this function private key is required to sign transaction.

 .. code-block:: python